 All five mattresses met the federal flammability requirements as set forth in Part 1633 of the Code of Federal Regulations and met the recommendations of medical experts for firmness.
 They all also fit toddler beds, which is good since you will not have to buy a separate mattress when your child is ready for the next stage.
 All could be wiped clean with warm, soapy water, then rinsed and dried.
 Even though the mattresses were waterproof, it was still recommended that you buy a waterproof crib mattress pad or cover for additional protection.

 In most parent reviews read, apparently price was not their main concern; safety for their infant was.
-The above-listed mattresses’ safety ratings and reviews were favorable with the Moonlight Slumber Little Dreamer Dual Firmness All Foam Crib Mattress receiving the most favorable parent reviews on safety and other factors listed above.
+The above-listed mattresses’ safety ratings and reviews were favorable with the Moonlight Slumber Little Dreamer Dual Firmness All Foam Crib Mattress receiving the most favorable parent reviews on the safety and other factors listed above.